Practically/Preloader/README.md

 $preloader->preloadDirectory(__DIR__ . '/views');
 ```

-The preloader uses the composer class map under the hood so you will need to
+The preloader uses the composer class map under the hood, so you will need to
 generate the class map using composer optimised autoloader with the `-o` flag
-when running composer
+when running composer.

 ```bash
 composer install -o
 ```

 Once all that is done you will need to configure you `php.ini` to use the
-preload script to preload classes and files into the opcache
+preload script to preload classes and files into the opcache.

 ```ini
 ;